Custom Search

 Note that the minimum expected total load can never be less than the load from the largest fixture.

-The system coefficient is used to compensate the calculation to the nature of the system.
-For systems typical serving large groups of people where the use is intermittent, like
+The system coefficient compensates for the nature of the system.
+For systems serving large groups of people where the use is intermittent, like

 • hotels